-Asset type Conditions Annual allowance Industrial buildings or improvements thereto Construction of buildings or improvements on or after 1 January 1989, where the building is used wholly or mainly for a process of manufacture or similar process or research and development 5% of cost New commercial buildings (excluding residential accommodation) Cost incurred to erect any new and unused building, or improving an existing building which is used wholly for the purpose of producing income in the course of trade 5% of cost Aircraft 20% of cost Farming equipment and assets used in the production of renewable energy Machinery, implements, utensils or articles (excluding livestock) and bio-diesel plant and machinery 50% in first year 30% in second year 20% in third year Ships South African registered ships used for prospecting, mining or as a foreign-going ship 20% of cost Plant and machinery New and unused manufacturing assets 40% in the first year 20% in each of the 3 subsequent years Plant and machinery Used manufacturing assets 20% of cost Licences Expenditure, other than for infrastructure, to acquire a licence from a government body to carry on telecommunication services, Evenly over the period of the licence up to 30 years b) Doubtful debts
+Asset type Conditions Annual allowance Industrial buildings or improvements thereto Construction of buildings or improvements on or after 1 January 1989, where the building is used wholly or mainly for a process of manufacture or similar process or research and development. • 5% of cost New commercial buildings (excluding residential accommodation) Cost incurred to erect any new and unused building, or improving an existing building which is used wholly for the purpose of producing income in the course of trade. • 5% of cost Aircraft • 20% of cost Farming equipment and assets used in the production of renewable energy Machinery, implements, utensils or articles (excluding livestock) and bio-diesel plant and machinery.
+50% in first year30% in second year20% in third year Ships South African registered ships used for prospecting, mining or as a foreign-going ship • 20% of cost Plant and machinery New and unused manufacturing assets 40% in the first year20% in each of the 3 subsequent years Plant and machinery Used manufacturing assets 20% of cost Syanly over the period Licences Expenditure, other than for infrastructure, to acquire a licence from a government body to carry on telecommunication services, exploration, production or distribution of petroleum or the provision of gambling facilities Evenly over the period of the licence up to 30 years b) Doubtful debts